MayaShenHongyu/VR-file-generator/UserManual.md

 ##### `"text"`
 - (Optional) `"defaultValue"`: Default value for this entry.
 This must be a string.
 - (Optional) `"addonAfter"`: An add-on at the end of the input.
-This must be a String.
-The output of this entry is the concatenation of user input and the `"addonAfter"` value.
+This must be an object of the following format:
+    ```yaml
+    {
+        "text": ".json",
+        "display": true
+    }
+    ```
+    `"text"` is the text to be added on to the user input value.
+For instance, if user inputs "config", then the result will be "config.json". `"display"` denotes whether or not this add-on is displayed to the user in the form.
+- (Optional) `"addonBefore"`: An add-on at the start of the input.
+Same format as `"addonAfter"`.

 For example:
 ```yaml